 Once the certificate is reissued and successfully installed, the original certificate (the one that could be stolen) must be revoked, so that attackers can’t use it to impersonate you.

-In order to have any Comodo certificate reissued, please submit a ticket with revocation request to our “SSLs.com - Support” team, here: https://support.cheapssl.com/index.php?/cheapssl/Tickets/Submit.
+In order to have any Comodo (now Sectigo) certificate reissued, please submit a ticket with revocation request to our “SSLs.com - Support” team, here: https://support.cheapssl.com/index.php?/cheapssl/Tickets/Submit.

 (Note: We performed manual revocation of all certificates reissued between April 7-10, 2015.
 After April 10, we perform revocations based on ticket support requests only.)